akirasunny/Wurrly-Store/README.md

 A very nice exercise that covers most of the basic skills required for React.js and Node.js development.
 Timing is reasonable as well, if I don't have to work in day time, it's an exercise that can be finished in a relaxed manner.

 Also, due to time limitation, I didn't spend too much time in styling, but used Bootstrap to save time instead -- very convenient, and mobile-responsive.

+Since my access to `imagePath` in `items` was denied, I used a placeholder API to render random pictures instead.
+For more details, please see `src/components/Items/Item.js`.

 Following are some points I think could be further improved.